 The data gathered by the monitoring has to be collected at the collection server for further processing.

-Collection policies define how collection is done and what to collect.
-Collection server in ANC applies collection rules provided by the SS and configures the collection process to, e.g.
+Collection policies define how collection is done and what to collect e.g. network usage per user/group/department, traffic per server/service, etc. Collection server in ANC applies collection rules provided by the SS and configures the collection process to, e.g.

 guarantee the delivery of critical accounting;